kekyo/ForestLog/README.md

 ForestLog has taken into account that logs containing arbitrary data can be output very easily.
 And we took care not to make log file configuration management too complicated to handle (Everything is programmable.)

-It is also suitable for self-hosted applications, and the 3rd party binding makes it easy to connect to ASP.NET Core and MQTTnet.
+It is also suitable for self-hosted applications, mobile applications, and the 3rd party binding makes it easy to connect to ASP.NET Core and MQTTnet.
 It would also be easy to combine with logging systems not included in the binding packages.